 Watson Adventures' the Cats vs. Dogs Family Scavenger Hunt

 This event has already taken place.
-Click here for the latest events.Add to Calendar 22-03-2014 22-03-2014 15 Watson Adventures’ the Cats vs. Dogs Family Scavenger Hunt Join Watson Adventures on a unique scavenger hunt for kids aged 7 and up!
+Click here for the latest events.Add to Calendar 22-03-2014 22-03-2014 15 Watson Adventures' the Cats vs. Dogs Family Scavenger Hunt Join Watson Adventures on a unique scavenger hunt for kids aged 7 and up!
+Sniff out the winner: cats or dogs?
 Kids and adults work together to chase down cats and dogs hidden in works of art throughout the Metropolitan Museum of Art.
-You’ll search for ancient Egyptian felines, howling hair-raising hounds, naughty children teasing a tabby, and a wrapped up Egyptian Rover that just wants to find his mummy.
-Along the way you’ll be answering humorous questions and at the end of the hunt you’ll have to determine which group came out on top: cats or dogs?
+You'll search for ancient Egyptian felines, howling hair-raising hounds, naughty children teasing a tabby, and a wrapped up Egyptian Rover that just wants to find his mummy.
+Along the way you'll be answering humorous questions and at the end of the hunt you?ll have to determine which group came out on top: cats or dogs?
 This hunt is for ages seven and up.
 Kids must be accompanied by adults.
 Price includes museum admission.
-Advance purchase is required via our website.
+Advance purchase is required via http://www.watsonadventures.com.
 Questions?
-Call 877-9GO-HUNT. http://www.nymetroparents.com/2014neweventinfo.cfm?id=158527 Metropolitan Museum of Art true DD/MM/YYYY
+Call 877-9GO-HUNT. http://www.nymetroparents.com/2015neweventinfo.cfm?id=154758 Metropolitan Museum of Art true DD/MM/YYYY

 If you go: Please tell them you saw this event on